 The principal activities of the Company are investment holding and the provision of management services.
 The principal activities of the subsidiaries are set out in Note 10.
 There have been no significant changes in the nature of these activities during the financial year.

-The financial statements were authorised for issue in accordance with a resolution passed at the Board of Directors' meeting held on 20 March 2014.
+The financial statements were authorised for issue in accordance with a resolution by the Board of Directors dated 24 March 2015.

-2. BASIS OF PREPARATION
+2. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES